abeGizaw/Sudoku-DLX/README.md

 ## Description
 This Sudoku Solver is a Python-based application that utilizes a backtracking algorithm to solve Sudoku puzzles.
 It's capable of solving 9x9 Sudoku puzzles efficiently

+## Update to Desc
+The code has since been enhanced and now incorporates the Dancing Links algorithm (DLX) based on [Donald E. Knuth's paper](https://www.ocf.berkeley.edu/~jchu/publicportal/sudoku/0011047.pdf).
+With this upgrade, not only has the computation for 9x9 Sudoku puzzles become faster, but it also extends the capability to tackle larger puzzles such as 16x16 and 25x25.

 ## Features
 - Reads Sudoku puzzles from a text file.
-- Solves puzzles using a backtracking algorithm.
+- Implements both backtracking and DLX for versatile puzzle-solving strategies.
+- Efficiently solves 9x9 Sudoku puzzles and scales to handle 16x16 and 25x25 puzzles.
-- Outputs solutions to text files or indicates if no solution exists.
+- Reads puzzles from a text file and outputs solutions or indicates if no solution exists.
-- Can handle different Sudoku grid sizes (up to 9x9 in the current implementation).

 ## Input Format
 The program expects text files with the following format: